jnozzi/cocoadev.com/markdown/NSArrayCategory.md

-Some handy addenda to General/NSArray, everybody's favorite Cocoa General/OrderedCollection.
+Some handy addenda to NSArray, everybody's favorite Cocoa OrderedCollection.
 Some are for symmetry, some are for kicks, all are for free.
 Enjoy.

-**Source for General/NSArray+General/CocoaDevUsersAdditions.h :**
+**Source for NSArray+CocoaDevUsersAdditions.h :**

  #import <Foundation/Foundation.h>